Sakkie Mouton Family Wines Vloedvlak Colombar 2022

 100% Colombard grapes planted for distillation just outside Vredendal along the Olifantsrivier in 1978.
 Vloedvlak means flood level – the method used to irrigate these vines.

 Overnight chilling, then destemmed and crushed into an old basket press with no enzymes.
 Settled overnight in a stainless steel tank, then racked into a different stainless steel tank for natural fermentation that lasted for 1 month.
-Thereafter, the wine was aged on its gross lees in 500L barrels for 4 months with regular lees stirring.
-All together now…say it with me: unfined and unfiltered!

 Final thoughts:

 I Coravin-ed this because, in all honesty, it is the most expensive Colombard I’ve ever bought.
-The nose makes promises of complexity; the palate is what one would expect of this grape variety…except that it has the most wonderful weighty mouthfeel.
-And over 2 days (I never learn that Coravin gas is wasted on Sakkie’s addictive wines) the aromas seem to have morphed…which has me rather excited to try this wine again in a year or two once it has fully melded.
+The nose makes promises of complexity; the palate is what one would expect of this grape variety... except that it has the most wonderful weighty mouthfeel.
+And over 2 days (I never learn that Coravin gas is wasted on Sakkie's addictive wines) the aromas seem to have morphed...which has me rather excited to try this wine again in a year or two once it has fully melded.
 Sakkie described it as :

 “it needs some dust on the shelf!!
 It’s like an old man who got waken up too early, never a good idea”.